Privacy Statement for Outreachy

 Outreachy manages several mailing lists.
 The subscriber list is hidden from other subscribers, so your e-mail information will not be shared unless you post to the list.
 All mailing lists are moderated, so that spammers cannot send unwanted e-mail.
 Mailing list subscriber lists are never sold or distributed to third parties.
 You can unsubscribe from any of these lists directly through the mailing list website.

-The Outreachy website sends automated e-mails to applicants who have filled out an eligibility check, mentors, and coordinators.
+The Outreachy website sends automated e-mails to applicants who have filled out an initial application, mentors, and coordinators.
 By signing up to participate in the program, you agree to receive notification e-mails at the e-mail address listed in your account.
 We are working to allow Outreachy website users to opt-out of e-mail notifications in the future.

 Outreachy's online services automatically capture IP addresses.
 We use IP addresses to help diagnose problems with our servers, to administer our website, and to help ensure the security of your interaction with our services.
 Your IP address is used to help identify you and your location, in order to provide you data and content from our services as quickly as possible.
 It is in Outreachy’s legitimate business interest to maximize the efficiency and effectiveness of its services for all users.